First the code for a small socket example.

 which takes, as the first argument, a file

-path to that directory.
-The second argument is the file path relative to
+the path to that directory.
+The second argument is the file path

-the directory described by the FD.
-This avoids having to construct the
+relative to the directory described by the FD.
+This avoids having to

 We then stat